Charlie Tidwell: Track career

-so helping the team win back-to-back NCAA team titles in 1959 and 1960.
-In the 1958 NCAA championships, Tidwell set a world best time in the 220 y hurdles.
+These scores helped the team win back-to-back NCAA team titles in 1959 and 1960.
+In the 1958 NCAA championships, Tidwell set a world best time in the 220 yard hurdles.

-Tidwell also won the Kansas Relays 100 y race in 1959 and 1960, winning Athlete of the Meet in 1959, and for this was honored as an inductee in the Kansas Relays Hall of Fame in 2005.
+Tidwell also won the Kansas Relays 100 yard race in 1959 and 1960, winning Athlete of the Meet in 1959, and for this was honored as an inductee in the Kansas Relays Hall of Fame in 2005.

 Tidwell's form meant he was one of the favorites to going into the United States Olympic Trials to qualify for the 100 and 200 m at the 1960 Rome Olympics.
 However, an injury suffered at the trials ruined his qualification chances.
 Tidwell had qualified first in his heat for the final of the 100 m.
 In the final, Tidwell had one false start.
-When the race finally got underway a pulled muscle at 50 m prematurely ended his race.
+As the race finally got underway, a pulled muscle at 50 m prematurely ended his race.
 The injury forced him to scratch from the 200 m trial event.

 Tidwell achieved five world best times during his career - none were ratified as world records by the IAAF: